bernicecpz/Kumite-Scoring-Board/README.md

       - Currently advised against automating it due to the steps required to revert any decisions would be more than if this step is managed manually.
 3. Absolute Winning (8 point difference)
     - Set the timer to 00:00
     - Concerns: If the score-tracker give the wrong point either side, and the opponent given the points is one point away from a 8 point difference.
 The issue would be how do I rectify or revert this effect of resetting the timer?
+    - Similar to point 2, may not automate it due to the extra steps needed as explained in the concerns above.
 4. Flashing of Timer
     - At 10 second mark, the timer will flash in order to notify the score tracker to ring the bell to signal the 10 second countdown.
-5. Addition of more shortcut keys
-    - Can include for the corresponding Category 1 and Category 2 fouls positioning on the screen
-    - Current suggestions: Q,W,E,A,S,D (AO); I,O,P,J,K,L (AKA).
-6. Any bugs that will occur in the event of using it.
-These bugs should be reported to be resolved.